Chart Color Schemes

 AreaSearch analysis of employment trends sees Keilor Lodge performing better than 90% of local markets assessed across Australia

 Conversely, professional & technical services have lower representation at 6.8% compared to the regional average of 10.1%.
-The area offers limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-In the past year, ending in September 2025, employment increased by 5.8%, labour force by 6.0%, leading to a slight rise in unemployment by 0.2 percentage points.
-In comparison, Greater Melbourne saw employment grow by 3.0%, labour force expand by 3.3%, and unemployment rise by 0.3 percentage points.
-State-level data from November 25 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-Nationally, the unemployment rate is 4.3%, and employment growth outpaces the national average.
-Jobs and Skills Australia's national employment forecasts from May-25 project total employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Keilor Lodge's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area's limited local employment opportunities are indicated by Census data on working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 6.2%, labour force also grew by 6.2%, and unemployment remained essentially unchanged at 2.5%.
+In comparison, Greater Melbourne saw employment grow by 3.0%, labour force expand by 3.3%, and unemployment rise to 4.7%.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Keilor Lodge's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localised population projections.

 Frequently Asked Questions - Employment